davidislam/covid-connect/phase1/README.md

 <userAccount="user" userPassword="user">
 '''

-New User accounts can be created through Sign up page, but no admin account can be made.
+New User accounts can be created through Sign Up page, but no admin account can be made.